upspin/upspin/doc/faq.md

 **Do not lose your secret seed!**

+### How do I delete my account on the key server? {#delete-account}

+If you decide to stop using Upspin, there is no need to remove anything from the key server.

+The [transaction log](https://key.upspin.io/log) is cryptographically protected by a hash chain, so deletions are impossible anyway.
+This protects you from an adversary removing your public key and re-registering the account with their own key, locking you out and tricking your friends into leaking secrets.

 ### How do I change my key? {#rotate-keys}

 Most people will never need to change their key;